CS

 Is Tesla still the best EV brand in 2026?

-Best is debatable, leading in the categories that matter most depends on what you weight.
-Tesla still wins on charging network access (Supercharger), software (Autopilot, OTA updates, Dog Mode, Camp Mode), and resale value.
-BYD has caught up on engineering (Blade Battery, 800V) at significantly lower prices.
-Hyundai/Kia lead on charging speed and warranty (7yr).
+Best is debatable and depends on what you weight.
+Tesla still wins on charging network access (Supercharger), software (Autopilot, OTA updates, Dog Mode, Camp Mode), resale value, and, since the Model 3 Long Range RWD landed at 750km WLTP for $61,900, on outright range for the money.
+BYD has caught up on engineering (Blade Battery) at significantly lower prices, though not on charging speed.
+Hyundai/Kia lead on 800-volt charging and warranty (7yr).
+BMW's iX3 now holds the outright range crown at 805km.
 Polestar leads on Scandinavian design and Geely backing.
-Mercedes EQS still leads on absolute luxury.
-For one EV that does everything well: Tesla Model Y Long Range remains the pragmatic Australian pick.
+Mercedes still leads on absolute luxury.
+For one EV that does everything well: Tesla Model Y Long Range AWD remains the pragmatic Australian pick.

 Disclaimer: All information in this article was believed to be correct at the time of publishing (30 May 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Specifications, government incentives, and rebates can change without notice.
 Always verify details with the manufacturer or relevant authority before making a purchase decision.
 Running cost estimates are based on average Australian driving conditions at 15,000 km/year.
 CarSorted does not accept payment for recommendations or rankings.